News / Analysis

 Today’s earnings calendar includes reports from eBay, Ford, Santander, Anthem, Beiersdorf, Western Digital, Carlsberg, Heineken, Avalon-Bay, Masco, Yandex, Telefonica, and GlaxoSmithKline.
 Marvell and Comcast will be paying dividends.

 Finally, Facebook (+2.23%) head Mark Zuckerberg – ahead of his antitrust testimony to Congress – said the government should increase regulation of the high-tech sector.
-And Visa’s (-1.59%) planned $5.3bn acquisition of fintech startup Plaid is facing antitrust scrutiny, according to the Wall Street Journal.
+And Visa’s (-1.59%) planned $5.3bn acquisition of fintech startup Plaid is facing antitrust scrutiny, according to the A street in Lower Manhattan that runs along the original route of the wall surrounding historical Ne...
+Journal.

 |09:00 AM GMT||Switzerland||ZEW Expectations Index|